 That way, you will always have enough funds to cover your expenses, and your company will maintain a good cash flow.

-With recurring payments, there’s no risk of this happening because they only need to enter their payment information once and it’ll remain securely stored.
+With recurring payments, there’s no need for this because customers only need to enter their payment information once and it’ll remain securely stored.

 Recurring Payment Challenges